oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The Visualization Toolkit (VTK) is an open-source, freely available software system for 3D computer graphics, image processing and visualization.
 VTK consists of a C++ class library and several interpreted interface layers including Tcl/Tk, Java, and Python.
 VTK supports a wide variety of visualization algorithms including: scalar, vector, tensor, texture, and volumetric methods; and advanced modeling techniques such as: implicit modeling, polygon reduction, mesh smoothing, cutting, contouring, and Delaunay triangulation.

-**URL**
+**More Information**

 https://www.vtk.org